apitestbase/apitestbase.github.io/_docs/en/http-database-integration-unit-testing.md

 7. (DB step) Check database data
 ```

-Step 2 runs a trivial query (`select 1;`) with the test step's run pattern set to `Repeat Until Pass` and a timeout, so the step keeps retrying until SQL Server is ready to accept connections.
+Step 2 runs a trivial query (`select 1;`) with the test step's [run pattern](/docs/en/test-step-run-patterns) set to `Repeat until pass` and a timeout, so the step keeps retrying until SQL Server is ready to accept connections.

 Step 6 invokes the Article API to update article 2, and asserts that the API returns status code 200.
 Step 7 is where the **side effect** of the Article API, i.e. the actual database data change, is verified: it selects all rows from the stub table, and asserts the query result with a [JSONEqual assertion](/docs/en/assertions#jsonequal-assertion).
 The expected JSON covers both rows, verifying that article 2 is updated and article 1 is left untouched.